suzicurran/suzicurran/README.md

 # 👋 I'm Suzi Curran

 > :warning: :airplane: I'm currently AFK on a 3-month long sabbatical trip across Japan.
-If you're interested in photos as much as PRs, see [my Instagram](https://instagram.com/suzicurran).
+If you're interested in photos as much as PRs, see [Instagram](https://instagram.com/suzicurran).

 I'm a creative and practical developer living in Boston, MA.
 Until Fall 2023, I was working with Wayfair as a senior software engineer and building highly scalable and performant services to support a catalog of millions of products.
 You can [read](https://www.aboutwayfair.com/suzi-curran) more about my work.